-The Domain selection list can be enabled or disabled using the

-AuthenticationDomainSelectionListRequired system configuration setting.
-By default this is set to False, which means the Domain selection list only displays if your system contains duplicate user names that require the domain to be specified to differentiate those users.
+The Domain selection list can be enabled or disabled using the which means the Domain selection list only displays if your system contains duplicate user names that require the domain to be specified to differentiate those users.
 If you set this to True, then the Domain selection list displays at all times.